MGSimard/mgs-recs/README.md

 ## HOMEWORK

 - [ ] Stop putting off tRPC, try it out next fullstack project so I can decide if I recommend it or not
-- [ ] Steal the hero canvas technique from https://clerk.com/ai-authentication